riccardotornesello/riccardotornesello/README.md

 ### 🧩 Templates

-- [Keil LandTiger LPC1768](https://github.com/riccardotornesello/Template-Keil-LandTiger-LPC1768): Keil uVision project template for the LandTiger board (LPC1768 ARM Cortex-M3) with basic functionalities (ASM and C)
+- [Keil LandTiger LPC1768](https://github.com/riccardotornesello/Template-Keil-LandTiger-LPC1768): Keil uVision project template for the LandTiger board (LPC1768 ARM Cortex-M3) with basic functionalities (ASM, C)
-- [Turborepo Next Shadcn Storybook](https://github.com/riccardotornesello/template-turborepo-next-shadcn-storybook): monorepo powered by Turborepo that includes a Next.js web app, Storybook and shadcn UI components
+- [Turborepo Next Shadcn Storybook](https://github.com/riccardotornesello/template-turborepo-next-shadcn-storybook): monorepo powered by Turborepo that includes a Next.js web app, Storybook and shadcn UI components (JS, TS)

+### 🏫 Educational project

+Here are some projects that I am proud of or have had fun with.
+They were created during college courses or by my own to learn.

+- [os161-demand-paging](https://github.com/riccardotornesello/os161-demand-paging): university group project in which an os161-based operating system was created with demand paging and many optimizations (C)